Grandfather, Grandson Build Nine-Foot Scrap Metal Scorpion Sculpture

 The nine-foot tall scorpion took seven months to build.
 The process included sourcing the scrap from old excavating materials, cutting, welding and more.
 Casen wanted to learn to weld, and he did most of the welding.

 They used the chain from a 100,000-pound excavator to make the body of the scorpion.
 Sprockets were repurposed for the pincers.
 The eyes were made out of grinding wheels.
 For the scorpion’s legs, the Custers used the re-rod from the bridge that crossed Tippecanoe River behind the Warsaw Racquet Club.
-Superior Landscaping recycled the old concrete from the bridge when it was rebuilt, and Dale and Casen found a creative use for the scrap.
+Superior Landscape Products recycled the old concrete from the bridge when it was rebuilt, and Dale and Casen found a creative use for the scrap.

 It was tricky to work with the materials because they were so heavy.
 They had to use levers and lifts to get the body off the ground.
 Then they had to ensure every piece of the chain was welded so it was immobile.